jafarspalace/Crowdstrike-Falcon-Scripts/README.md

 To run FullTriage.ps1 on Falcon: runscript -CloudFile="RunTriage" -CommandLine="RunTriage ; Triage-Nomft ; Export-MFT"

+FullTriage.ps1 will also compress everything into C:\Collections\FullCollection.zip and remove all other files.

 All other scripts you can run without passing any arguments.

+You will then need to pull these files back manually as usual.

 Use at your own risk.
 I'm not responsible for any mishaps that occur.